Simulations of a weakly conducting droplet under the influence of an alternating electric field

-The pioneering work of \cite{torza1971} provided a deformation-circulation map in the electrical conductivity ratio, $K_r (\equiv K_i^*/K_o^*)$ and the permittivity ratio, $S (\equiv \epsilon_i^*/\epsilon_o^*)$ plane, which has been used to study EHD of a droplet under the influence of alternating (AC) electric field (see e.g. \cite{esmaeeli2018electrohydrodynamics}).
-Here, $\epsilon_i^*$, $K_i^*$ and $\epsilon_o^*$, $K_o^*$ are the dimensional electrical permittivity and conductivity of the droplet and surrounding fluid, respectively.
-This map (shown in Fig. \ref{defmap}) delineates three different regions classified in terms of droplet deformation and flow field.
-The regions are separated by the so-called the zero-circulation line ($S=K_r$) along which the mean velocity field is zero and zero-deformation curve ($K_r^2 + K_r + 1 - 3S =0$).
-In region I, the droplet deforms to a prolate (oblate) shape if $2 \pi/T_p > \omega_{cr}$ ($2 \pi/T_p<\omega_{cr}$); for $2 \pi/T_p= \omega_{cr}$ the droplet remains spherical, such that $\omega_{cr} = K_o^* \sqrt{3 S- 1-K_r -{K_r}^2} / \epsilon_o^* |S-1| $ and $T_p$ denotes the time period of the imposed AC electric field.
-In regions II and III, the droplet deforms to a prolate shape with a flow from poles to the equator and equator to the poles, respectively. \\

-In EHD, based on the time scales associated with the decay of free charge density, $\rho_e$ around a droplet of radius $R$ ($t_e = \epsilon_o/K_o$; also known as the electric relaxation time) and the viscous time scale ($t_v = R^2/ \nu$), the fluid can be classified as perfect and leaky dielectric media \citep{saville1997electrohydrodynamics}; $\nu$ being the kinematic viscosity.
-In a leaky dielectric medium, $t_e << t_v$, which implies that the charge accumulates at the interface almost instantaneously.
-In other words, in a leaky dielectric medium, the charge conservation in the bulk fluid reaches to a steady state much faster than the fluid motion.
-A medium with $t_e >> t_v$ is termed as perfect dielectric, in which $\rho_e=0$.
-The present study deals with a leaky dielectric medium.
+Despite a phenomenal advancement in the field over the years, however, there remain many deficits in developing a generalised theoretical understanding of the parities and disparities of the dynamical response of a droplet under alternating (AC) and direct (DC) electrical fields. \ks{This deficit stems from the complexities in capturing the underlying physics as well as the assumptions involved regarding the electrohydrodynamic properties of the fluids.}